This website has been produced and funded by Novo Nordisk and is intended for adult patients in

 These are the best places to give the injection:

 You should use Wegovy® once a week and, if possible, on the same day each week.
 You can give yourself the injection at any time of the day, regardless of meals.
-If you need to, you can change the day of your weekly injection of Wegovy®, as long as it has been at least three days since your last injection.
+If you are on Wegovy® 7.2mg once-weekly maintenance dose, you will need to inject three doses of 2.4 mg, one after each other on the same day.
+If you need to, you can change the day of your weekly dose of Wegovy®, as long as it has been at least three days since your last dose.
 After selecting a new dosing day, continue with taking Wegovy® once a week.

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in the package leaflet.
 You can also report side effects directly via the Yellow Card Scheme at https://yellowcard.mhra.gov.uk/.
 Side effects should also be reported to Novo Nordisk Limited (Telephone Novo Nordisk Customer Care Centre 0800 023 2573).
 Calls may be monitored for training purposes.
 By reporting side effects, you can help provide more information on the safety of this medicine.

-If you have taken more Wegovy® than you should, contact your doctor straight away.
+If you have taken more Wegovy® than you should, contact your healthcare professional straight away.
 They will be able to advise you on what to do next.
 You may get side effects, such as feeling sick (nausea).

 Do not take a double dose to make up for a missed one.
 If you do miss a dose, you should follow the five-day rule:

 ‘Dose escalation’ means that your dose will be gradually increased.
 This is done to help lower the chances of experiencing gastrointestinal side effects such as feeling sick (nausea) or being sick (vomiting).
 Your treatment will start at the lowest available dose — 0.25 mg once weekly.
-Your doctor will gradually increase your dose every four weeks until you reach the recommended dose of 2.4 mg once weekly.
-Your doctor will assess your treatment on a regular basis.
+Your healthcare professional will gradually increase your dose every four weeks until you reach the recommended maintenance dose.
+Your healthcare professional will assess your treatment on a regular basis.

 You should follow the dosing plan as prescribed by your doctor, pharmacist or nurse.

 When you first start using Wegovy®, the starting dose is 0.25 mg once weekly.
-Your doctor will instruct you to gradually increase your dose every 4 weeks until you reach the recommended dose of 2.4 mg once weekly.
-This gradual titration up to the 2.4 mg dose helps to reduce the likelihood of developing ‘gastrointestinal’ side effects.
+Your healthcare professional will instruct you to gradually increase your dose every 4 weeks until you reach the dose of 2.4 mg once weekly.
+If needed, for adult patients living with obesity, a dose increase to the next maintenance dose 7.2 mg once weekly (three injections of 2.4 mg) can be made after a minimum of 4 weeks on 2.4 mg.
+The maximum dose is 7.2 mg once weekly.
+This gradual titration up to the maintenance dose helps to reduce the likelihood of developing gastrointestinal side effects.
 This means side effects relating to your digestive system.
 These can include feeling or being sick, diarrhoea, constipation and stomach pain.

-If you experience side effects, your doctor may decide to lower to a previous dose or delay increasing your dose until your symptoms are better.
+If you experience side effects, your healthcare professional may decide to lower to a previous dose or delay increasing your dose until your symptoms are better.
 It’s really important that you let them know about any side effects you experience so they can make sure you’re on the right dose.

 You should follow the dosing plan as prescribed by your doctor, pharmacist or nurse.

 Speak to your healthcare team about your treatment plan with Wegovy®.
-Your doctor will assess your treatment on a regular basis as everyone’s treatment journey is personal.
+Your healthcare professional will assess your treatment on a regular basis as everyone’s treatment journey is personal.
 Your needs may be different to someone else who is on Wegovy®.

 Always use this medicine exactly as your doctor has told you.
 Check with your doctor, pharmacist or nurse if you are not sure.